MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

 ## How to set up communication manager

-1. Create Logic Apps as shown here

-Create an Azure "Logic App" resource.
+1. Create an Azure "Logic App" resource.
 It's used to send auto upgrade event notices to your email.

  :::image type="content" source="./media/auto-upgrade-cluster/Logic_apps.jpg" alt-text="The screenshot of the created blade for an Azure Logic Apps in the Azure portal.
 The plan type field shows 'Consumption' selected.":::